jnwatson/py-lmdb/docs/index.rst

 explicitly.

-There is little reason to close a handle: open handles only consume slots in the shared environment and repeated calls to :py:meth:`Environment.open` for the same name return the same handle.
+There is little reason to close a handle: open handles only consume slots in the shared environment and repeated calls to :py:meth:`Environment.open_db` for the same name return the same handle.
 Simply setting `max_dbs=` higher than the maximum number of handles required will alleviate any need to coordinate management amongst users.